1988 Tripura Legislative Assembly election

 The 1988 Tripura Legislative Assembly election took place in a single phase on 2 February 1988 to elect the Members of the Legislative Assembly (MLA) from each of the 60 Assembly Constituencies (ACs) in Tripura, India.
 More than 100 individuals were killed in election-related violence in the state of Tripura.
 Government and TNV representatives agreed to a cessation of military hostilities on August 12, 1988.
 Several thousand individuals were killed, and some 200,000 individuals were displaced during the conflict.

+Contesting parties

+271 candidates registered to contest the election.

 Highlights

 Election to the Tripura Legislative Assembly were held on February 2, 1988.
 The election were held in a single phase for all the 60 assembly constituencies.